sharingapples/react-native-foundation/README.md

         * `ios-splash@1x.png`
         * `ios-splash@2x.png`
         * `ios-splash@3x.png`
+7. `nativeRepo`: You can build your custom native repo and use it instead of the stock foundation repo.
+Just make sure your native repo supports foundation.

 You could also use the [Sketch App Template](https://github.com/sharingapples/react-native-foundation/blob/master/Icon-Template.sketch) for the `launcher` and `splash` icons.

+## TODO
+1. **Release**: Simple command to create `apk` and `ipa` files ready for submission.